Apple Daily

-Apple Daily (蘋果日報 (ping4 gwo2 jat6 bou3)) was a popular tabloid published in Hong Kong from 1995 to 2021.
-Founded by Jimmy Lai, it was one of the best-selling Chinese language newspapers in Hong Kong.
-Along with entertainment magazine Next Magazine, Apple Daily was part of Next Digital.
-The paper published print and digital editions in Traditional Chinese, as well as a digital-only English edition.
-A sister publication of the same name remained operational online for a time in Taiwan under a joint venture between Next Digital and other Taiwanese companies.
+Apple Daily (蘋果日報 (ping4 gwo2 jat6 bou3)) was a Chinese-language newspaper published in Hong Kong from 1995 to 2021, with an English-language online edition launched in 2020.
+Founded by Jimmy Lai and part of Next Media, Apple Daily was known for introducing tabloid journalism to Hong Kong and being the city's only mass-circulation newspaper with an editorial position that has been variously described as pro-democracy, anti-government, or anti-China.
+In a survey by the Chinese University of Hong Kong, Apple Daily was the third most trusted paid newspaper in 2019.
+In a 2021 Reuters Institute poll, it ranked fourth offline and second online among the most-used news sources in Hong Kong.

-In a Reuters Institute poll conducted in early 2021, Apple Daily was the fourth most-used offline source of news in Hong Kong, while its website was the second most-used among online news media in the city.
-According to a survey conducted by the Chinese University of Hong Kong, Apple Daily was the third most trusted paid newspaper in 2019.

-Apple Daily's editorial position favoring the pro-democracy movement in Hong Kong made it a subject of advertising boycotts and political pressure.
-After the controversial Hong Kong national security law was enacted, police raided its headquarters on 10 August 2020, a police operation criticized by some democratic governments and press rights groups.

-On 17 June 2021, Hong Kong authorities used the Hong Kong national security law to freeze the assets of the company and Jimmy Lai.
-This move was widely described as an attack on press freedom.
-As a result of the asset freeze, Apple Daily was unable to pay wages and electricity bills, and had to cease operations.
-The final print edition was published on 24 June, with over a million copies being printed, up from the usual 80,000, and the newspaper's supporters lined up in queues stretching hundreds of meters in order to buy them.
-The newspaper's main and supplementary YouTube channel, "Fruit Seed", also shut down at midnight on the same day.
+Apple Daily's editorial position made it a subject of advertising boycotts and political pressure.
+After the Hong Kong national security law was enacted, police raided its headquarters on 10 August 2020.
+On 17 June 2021, Hong Kong authorities froze the assets of Lai and his company, which was described as an attack on press freedom and thus forced the paper to cease operations.
+The final issue was published on 24 June, with over one million copies being printed (up from the usual 80,000).
+The newspaper's YouTube channels were shut down at midnight on the same day.

 History

 Apple Daily was founded on 20 June 1995 by garment businessman Jimmy Lai.
-After the success of Next Magazine, another publication owned by Lai, he launched Apple Daily with an initial capital of HK$700 million ($89,750).
-Lai, a Catholic himself, named Apple Daily after the forbidden fruit, which he said if Adam and Eve did not eat, there would be no evil and no news.
+After the success of Next Magazine, another publication owned by Lai, he launched Apple Daily with an initial capital of HK$700 thousand ($89,750).
+Lai, a Catholic, named Apple Daily after the forbidden fruit, which he said if Adam and Eve did not eat, there would be no evil and no news.